 If you haven’t been to Cooperstown to see the Baseball Hall of Fame and Museum hopefully you are now inspired to make the journey.
-I am fortunate to live in New England and have made the 3 1/2 hour drive on two occasions with the most recent visit having been in December of 2011.
+I am fortunate to live in New England and have made the 3 1/2 hour drive on two occasions.
 It’s not easy to get to Cooperstown, but for those of you who have a visit to this Mecca of Baseball on your bucket list I can assure you that you will not be disappointed

-Bring that camera and make sure you have plenty of memory.
-My first visit to Cooperstown was in the pre-digital camera era and upon returning home I discovered that I had no film in the camera.
+- Bring that camera and make sure you have plenty of memory.
+My first visit to Cooperstown was in the pre-digital camera era, and upon returning home, I discovered that I had no film in the camera.
 Uggh.
-Only time I have ever done that!
-Didn’t make that mistake this time, of course it’s much easier nowadays with digital cameras
+It's the only time I have ever done that!
+I didn’t make that mistake this time, of course, it’s much easier nowadays with digital cameras

 Questions & Answers

 Question: What is the dress code for visiting the Baseball Hall of Fame?

 Answer: There is no dress code that I am aware of.
 On our two visits, I wore shorts and a collared shirt and was fine.
 I recall seeing visitors in shorts and t-shirts, so I think any casual clothing will suffice.

 Question: Will my dog be permitted inside the Baseball Hall of Fame?